 School age and Australian school years

 Different states and territories have different criteria for school starting ages in Australia, so Google ‘school starting age in…’ and add your chosen state to find the latest rules.
 There will usually be a chart on the state government site that shows you the start date depending on their date of birth.
 Our kids all started school four months later than they’d have started in the UK (so in the January instead of the previous September) so they are still in the same school year they’d have been if we’d stayed in the UK, but that is down to when their birthday fell in the year.
 I know others whose kids repeated the same year again when they arrived.

 People here are much more chilled out about starting school.
 I know a few people whose kids were born around the cut off date and they decided to hold them back for a year and start prep a year later.
 I also know quite a few people who kept their child back to repeat prep a second time as they were struggling.
 I like that the emphasis here is on making sure the child is ready to move on, and that parents and teachers make the decisions like this together.

 The school years in Australia begin in late January and run to December (some private schools end in November) with our long summer holiday taking place over Christmas.
 We don’t have half terms here.
 Instead, we do long ten-week terms and then have a couple of weeks off.

 Testing in Australian schools

-They still do a lot of testing in Australian schools, just like they do in the UK.
-I don’t have experience of the UK system to know what it’s like, but my twins (grade two) don’t feel any pressure about the tests here (they started basic tests in grade one).
+They do a lot of testing in Australian schools.
+I don’t have experience of the UK system to know how it compares but I imagine it is similar.
+My kids don’t feel any pressure about the tests here though.
 To me, it feels like they are doing regular testing to keep a handle on the ability levels of the groups so they know who to offer more encouragement and support to, but I don’t feel it is having a negative impact on the kids.
 NAPLAN tests take place in years 3, 5, 7 and 9 and that is a bit more focused than the regular testing that goes on through the year.

 Taking time off from school in Australia